Graduate Student Academic Appeals

 Submission of the appeal must be made within five business days of notification of denial by the APGE (see below for process for submitting an appeal).
 The GAAC may extend this deadline at its discretion for extenuating circumstances.
 If no appeal is made, the APGE’s decision is final.

 Students who wish to appeal an adverse decision to the APGE or the GAAC, as applicable, must submit documentation supporting their case.
 The information should include a letter explaining the circumstances of the student’s case, which of the three bases for an appeal the student is asserting, and why the appeal should be granted.
 It should also include any supporting documentation that substantiates what is asserted in the letter including any new information, if that is a basis for the appeal.

 Note: No original documents should be submitted, and no documents will be returned to the student.
 We are unable to make copies for the student either for submission or for return.

 All information the student feels is necessary to understand the case and make a decision must be included at the time of submission.
 Subsequent information will not be considered unless it has been requested by the reviewing entity.

-Questions directed to the Associate Provost for Graduate Education should be submitted to the Director of Graduate Academic and Student Affairs via university email to firstname.lastname@example.org.
-Students eligible for an appeal to an adverse academic policy exception request decision shall be advised via university email regarding the method and requirements for submission.
+Questions directed to the Associate Provost for Graduate Education should be submitted to the Director of Graduate Academic and Student Affairs via email to email@example.com.
+Students eligible for an appeal to an adverse academic policy exception request decision may submit an appeal package to firstname.lastname@example.org unless directed otherwise.